 The longer you can leave your money untouched, the greater it can grow since compound interest grows exponentially over time.
 Every dollar you add to your balance creates a little more interest, and every bit of interest builds up your balance even more.

 Two friends start investing, Noor starts investing $6,000 a year at the age of 25, and Yasmine starts investing the same amount at the age of 35.
 They both retire at 65.
 This will translate to a difference of over $300,000 between the two.
-This is the magic of compounding and the importance of starting as soon as possible (see graph above).
+This is the magic of compounding and the importance of starting as soon as possible (see graph below).

 If you want to easily accumulate wealth and take advantage of the magic of compound interest, it’s important to start early and be consistent.
 As you can see in the example above, it’s possible for your money to grow to a large sum with a small initial investment.
 If you consistently save and invest, you’ll have a large sum of money by the time you retire.
 The key is starting early and contributing what you can!
 It may seem like it’s not worth it, but even small contributions add up over time.